Skip to main content

 Authors: Camélia Bellepeau, Camille Durthaller-Renard, Benoit Morvan, Victor Romero, Guillaume Martin, Benoit Montreuil and Frédérick Bénaben

-Session: Urban living labs and sustainable implementation
+Session: Urban living labs and sustainable implementation (Room 511)

 Moderator: Paola Cossu